This Is Not A Drill! School Fire Safety Recommendations for Children with Blindness or Low Vision

 Post the plan!

 Now we have made our plans.
 How do we make sure that everyone knows it?
 School routes and plans are required by law to be posted by the classroom door.
 We suggest posting the student’s tailored plan in the same location.
 Keep in mind, the plans are not posted for just the teachers and staff.
 They are also posted for the students to reference as needed.
-So, we recommend posting the plan and routes for the student in their reading medium (large print, braille, tactile symbol communication system) at their reading level (images or symbols for pre and emergent readers).
-Due to the size of the student’s plan and accessible route images, it may not be feasible to post this by the door.
-When this is the case, we recommend that you have a designated spot where the student can find all of their safety drill materials for reference (e.g. binder, backpack, something they carry with them throughout the day).
+We suggest displaying the student’s plan and routes in their preferred reading format (large print, braille, tactile symbols).
+Also consider their reading level (images or symbols for early readers).

 Finally, the most important part!
 Practice!
-Practice!!
-Practice!!!
 Just like every route and procedure that we introduce, repetition is key.
 It is also important to reinforce it periodically throughout the school year.

 At this point you have a strong plan in place for your student that is tailored to them.
 What else is there??
 In the following, we list some “tried and true” O&M Travel Pro Tips for emergency and non-emergency situations.